8 Grant of tenancy

-Shared equity owners are no longer permitted to let their property under any circumstances.
+Shared equity owners are no longer permitted to let their property under any circumstances, including as a holiday let, for Bed & Breakfast accommodation or letting a room to a lodger.
 Previously permission to let was given for limited periods in exceptional circumstances.
 However, following short assured tenancies being replaced by the private residential tenancy ("PRT") in terms of the Private Housing (Tenancies) (Scotland) Act 2016, landlords are no longer able to provide for the tenancy to run for a limited period of time, since a key aspect of PRTs is that, once created, they continue without limit of time and landlords can only recover vacant possession if either (a) the tenant gives notice of their intention to leave or (b) certain grounds exist which justify an eviction order.
 This means that letting for short periods is not compatible with the new legislation, and so Scottish Ministers have decided that they will no longer grant any further permission to let.

 Where previous permission to let was granted, and has now come to an end, no further permission to let will be granted.
 Copy correspondence to be sent to owners and their agents in relation to this is set out in Annex 5.